HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 The Canada version of the "Courage Is Beautiful" ad for Dove (uploaded 8 April 2020)

-Ogilvy Canada's "Courage Is Beautiful" TV ad for Dove.
+Dove's "Courage Is Beautiful" TV ad via Ogilvy Canada.
 (Released in Canada and the US, 8 April 2020)

-SINCE 2004 Dove, ostensibly the biggest soap brand in the world, had been departing from the usual conscription of a model "face" for its ad campaigns' "faces" roster, opting for beauty beyond modeling-agency ideals.
+SINCE 2004, with the help of Ogilvy, the ad/marketing/PR agency, Dove, ostensibly the biggest soap brand in the world, started to depart from the usual conscription of a model "face" for its ad campaigns' "faces" roster, opting for beauty beyond modeling-agency ideals.
 Never mind if that's not what Unilever did with its other brand, Axe.
 Touting this as Dove's sticking up for "real beauty," you could say that the brand has truly democratized the model-face image in beauty-product advertising with its "non-models," leading us away from a modern kind of myopia or royalism, as if to say, "the myth of beauty is just a product of cultural perception."
 Or, "no such thing as an ordinary face; every face is beautiful, for as long as it uses Dove."
 Aptly named the Dove Campaign for Real Beauty, the new direction came out with classics like 2016's "Mannequin Challenge," liberating the color white from classicism and privilege and making it work for realism and the inhabitants of a mundane world.

-In this month of a continuing anti-SARS-CoV-2 lockdown, Dove stretched its democratization further with a "courage is beautiful" theme for a single ad that featured overtaxed health workers, N95-mask marks or bruises clear on their faces.
+In this month of a continuing anti-SARS-CoV-2 lockdown, Dove, with Ogilvy Canada, stretched its democratization further with a "courage is beautiful" theme for a single ad that featured overtaxed health workers, N95-mask marks or bruises clear on their faces.
 In another time such an ad would be seen as a too-spun-out version of the campaign's gospel, but in our present frightening crisis it looks classy, even.
 Well, anti-Fascist Guernica has always looked classy; go figure.

 The ad's vantage point is still in line with the Real Beauty campaign's purportedly liberated eyes.
 It nudges us to see this chiller in our present war moment, visceral beauty that we've been taking for granted or have been hiding behind our cosmetic outlooks in life, thanks to the magazine-pollution or billboard-saturation of our peacetime tastes.
 This month, nurses and doctors, erstwhile mere fellow employees in our multi-industry world of specializations, have suddenly loomed large in our vistas, bigger than the suddenly-gone-prosaic athletes we just intermittently see appear on camera now, helplessly quarantined in their homes (and undershirts) like the rest of us.